 The most common test for CIRS is VCS, or Visual Contrast Sensitivity.
 Originally used in military tests, VCS is done to assess the visual sensitivity that often shows up in patients with Chronic Inflammatory Response Syndrome.

 If you exhibit symptoms of CIRS or concerned that you may be diagnosed, our providers at Enhance Wellness Living looking forward to determining an appropriate treatment to help you achieve a greater quality of life.
+We proudly serve residents in the Jackson, Ridgeland, Bolton, Brandon, Canton, Clinton, Madison & Vicksburg, Mississippi area.
+Contact us today to schedule your consultation.
 We look forward to hearing from you!